8 Examples of What Gaslighting Sounds Like

 2. Countering:

 No, that didn’t happen.
 You’re just crazy.
-What really happened was (invents new scenario out of thin air).
+What happened was (invents new scenario out of thin air).

 3. Blame-shifting: